 This game and its visual complement, a “Seasons Clock,” are also described on the following two pages: “The Seasons’ Clock”and ‘The Natural Start Alliance Conference:- An Introduction and the Activities Collection Draft.’
-(I’m sorry that the PDF does take a VERY long time to load!)

 Here are the melodies and the lyrics for the entire year – with sound effects!

 “Circle of the Seasons” Games

 - (For Winter, you could optionally add Paper Snowflakes – Having such paper snowflakes available so that the children can toss them about during the phrase about blizzards definitely makes this Winter Game more fun.
 You can use round cupcake liners or round paper lace doilies, if time is short.
 Alternately, you can personally cut out more realistic snowflakes prior to class or recruit assistance from an older group of students.
 In programs with very young children with caregivers, I’ve pre-folded the paper squares into sixths or had the adults do this.
 The crafting of the snowflakes (through strategic trimming) then becomes an art component to the project.)